CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 4. GitHub Copilot may occasionally provide incorrect answers, so if we encounter any errors while executing the cells, we might need to adjust the code until we achieve the desired output.

-## Lab objectives

-You will be able to complete the following tasks:

-- Task 1: Prerequisites and Injecting the Required Dataset into Your Environment
-- Task 2: Auto_Completion of Code with Different Experiments
-- Task 3: Mathematical and Machine Learning with Different Examples
-- Task 4: Data Visualization and Data Transformation
-- Task 5: Training the sample model

 ### Task 1: Prerequisites and Injecting the Required Dataset into Your Environment